-- 2.3 Impact on Individual Employment Agreements: Where an employee on an individual employment agreement elects to be bound by this SECA, their previous terms and conditions of employment shall no longer apply unless otherwise agreed between that employee and the employer. - 2.4 Savings: Nothing in this SECA shall operate as to reduce the ordinary (TI) wage rate applying to any employee at the date of this MECA coming into force unless specifically agreed between the parties during the negotiations. - 2.5 Non-Waiver Understanding: Failure by either party to enforce any right or obligation with respect to any matter arising in connection with this agreement shall not constitute a waiver as to that matter, or any other matter, either then or in the future. - 2.6 The employers undertake not to reduce nursing or other employee numbers solely on the basis of the additional costs of employing staff under this agreement.
+- 2.3 Impact on Individual Employment Agreements: Where an employee on an individual employment agreement elects to be bound by this SECA, their previous terms and conditions of employment shall no longer apply unless otherwise agreed between that employee and the employer. - 2.4 Savings: Nothing in this SECA shall operate as to reduce the ordinary (T1) wage rate applying to any employee at the date of this SECA coming into force unless specifically agreed between the parties during the negotiations. - 2.5 Non-Waiver Understanding: Failure by either party to enforce any right or obligation with respect to any matter arising in connection with this agreement shall not constitute a waiver as to that matter, or any other matter, either then or in the future. - 2.6 The employer undertake not to reduce existing employee numbers bound by this collective agreement solely on the basis of the additional costs of employing staff under this agreement.